 Maryland nursing home negligence claims are almost invariably medical malpractice cases.
 These lawsuits seek monetary compensation for harm caused by the health care providers at a nursing home or assisted care facility.
-Our law firm helps victims win compensation against these nursing homes in serious injury and wrongful death cases.
+Our Baltimore nursing home law firm helps victims win compensation against these nursing homes in serious injury and wrongful death cases.

 Why?
-It is hard to shock a jury with how awful a nursing home treated a patient.
-Maryland nursing home lawyers feel like the reason the deck is stacked in our favor is because our clients' claim are exactly what the jury expects from a nursing home.
-It is a sad commentary on how we treat seniors.
+It is hard to shock a jury with how awful a nursing home treated an elderly patient.
+Maryland nursing home lawyers believe the deck is stacked in our favor because when we sue for negligence claims, the jury hears what it expects from a nursing home.
+There is outrage but little shock.

 - Report: State of Nursing Homes in Maryland & Washington, D.C.

 Nursing home lawyer attorneys like us are not the only ones sounding this alarm.
 The federal government's Government Accountability Office underscores this sentiment, finding a widespread “understatement of deficiencies” when it comes to this nation’s nursing home situations.
 Incredibly, there is clear evidence that nursing homes as actually getting worse.

 Yes, nursing homes are frequently inspected.
 But there is only so much that inspectors can do.
 Our Maryland nursing home attorneys hear reports of malnutrition and dehydration, bedsores, prescription abuse, and physical abuse of nursing home residents that go overlooked.

 Where is our nursing home care the worst in Maryland?
 Facilities in Baltimore and Prince George's County seem to be the poorest run and facilities that most find themselves the target of lawsuits.
 But bad nursing home care is ubiquitous throughout Maryland.
 We rank 33rd nationally in nursing home care.
 Throwing money at the "best" nursing home is no guarantee of quality care.